Frequently Asked Questions

 Your first appointment consists of a consultation prior to getting started, where we review your skin type, discuss your face and brow symmetry with a symmetry app, and discuss the different brow styles.

-Once you approve the brow shape, pre-numbing is applied, and the actual procedure takes an 1-2 hours depending on the service type.
+Once you approve the brow shape, pre-numbing is applied, and the actual procedure takes an 1-2 hours depending on the brow style.
+I show you how the brows are looking as I work so you can see the step-by- step process.

 Initial healing is 7-10 days.
 But don’t expect to see healed color/results until approximately 4 weeks after your appointment.

 Day 1: Fresh brows look a little darker, crisper, and warmer than they will heal.
-You will be blotting your brows with a wet cotton round regularly throughout the day and use a little ointment at night.
+You will be blotting your brows with a wet cotton round regularly throughout the day (every 30 minutes for the first 3 hours) and use a little ointment at night.

-Day 2-5: A thin scab forms on the brows.
-They look darker and bolder because of the scab.
-They will not stay this dark.
+Day 2-5: A thin, flat scab forms on the brows.
+The thickness is comparable to a sunburn.
+They look darker and bolder because of the scab, similar to a “bold makeup” day.
+Don’t freak out, they won’t stay this dark!

 Day 5-10: The scabs begin to flake off.
-The brows will seem patchy and will be itchy.
+The brows will seem patchy and be a little itchy.
 Use ointment as needed to help if they are dry or itchy.

 Day 16-30: Skin thins back out to normal, you will start to see more healed details and color will settle in.